coder/docs/images/tls-certificates.md

 grep -A1 'Subject Alternative Name'
 ```

-The expected output of the above comand if your certificate has SANs specified
+If your certificate has SANs specified, the expected output for the above command
 would be similar to the following:

 ```shell